-Even without access to parish records, I’ve still been able to find and verify Polish ancestors.
+Even without access to many of the parish records, I’ve still been able to find and verify Polish ancestors.
 Via DNA matches currently living in my great-grandmother’s home village, I was able to contact distant cousins who have shared a wealth of information with me.

 Using the techniques I gathered while working on my own family tree, I have been able to help others solve their own family mysteries.
 By studying chromosome segments, I’ve learned how to determine common ancestors based on the location of shared DNA, and in turn have volunteered thousands of hours creating family trees and figuring out matches for others.
 Last year, I left my role as an admin for an Austrian/Hungarian DNA project on FTDNA to spend more time helping adoptees and writing about the discoveries I’ve made.

 Currently, I’m in the process of adding links and articles to this site and I try to reply to everyone who contacts me.

 Thank you for visiting my site and enjoy your central European journey!